AuScope/metarecogen/README.md

 # isometarecgen

-This is a prototype that generates ISO 19115 geospatial metadata records (ISO19139 and ISO19115-3) describing geological models from the AuScope Geological Models website <http://geomodels.auscope.org.au>.
+This is a prototype bundle of Python scripts that generate ISO 19115 geospatial metadata records (ISO19139 and ISO19115-3) describing geological models from the AuScope Geological Models website <http://geomodels.auscope.org.au>.

 The metadata records are extracted and compiled from these sources: